 With the unparalleled growth of the Las Vegas metropolitan area, the development of an urban and regional water system to support it has dominated natural resource planning and exploitation.
 The basic issues of water use—its quantity, quality, and allocation—still dominate policy and politics in Nevada and the Southwest as Las Vegas seeks to tap surface and ground water sources in outlying counties and adjoining states, and the original co-signers of the Colorado River Compact wrangle over the allocations from Lakes Mead and Powell, as the levels of those lakes drop precipitously.

 For manuscript holdings on water see: water collections

 Special Collections also holds hundreds of city, county, and state publications on historic preservation, urban planning, water and air quality, transportation, and other topics relating to the environment and quality of life.
 The majority of these are cataloged and are listed in the online catalog.

 Urban development, often at the sacrifice of the natural environment, has sparked a growing concern, awareness, and activism on the part of environmental groups in Southern Nevada, who have sought to educate the public and protect the natural environment from the man-made encroachments and threats of highways, power lines, housing developments, nuclear testing, and the transportation and storage of nuclear waste.

 The massive Yucca Mountain Project has generated perhaps the largest volume of scientific and government environmental impact studies of Southern Nevada.
 Both publications and manuscripts on nuclear testing and its effects on Southern Nevada can be found in Special Collections.
-Dina Titus' Bombs in the Backyard is a standard work on nuclear testing, but there are many others as well.
+Dina Titus' Bombs in the Backyard (University of Nevada Press, 2001) is a standard work on nuclear testing, but there are many others as well.